Fraud Blocker

 • Limited search accuracy: Tag-based search often misses results when users type partial phrases or use different terms.

-• No structured flows: The editor cannot create step-by-step guides or decision trees, so employees must scan long text.
+• No structured flows: The editor can’t create step-by-step guides or decision trees, so employees must scan long text.

 • Customer sharing gap: Guru offers no built-in portal for customers; publishing content online needs extra API work.

-It’s most commonly used by support and CX teams in mid-sized companies, but may require workarounds for enterprise-wide knowledge sharing.
+It’s most commonly used by support and CX teams in mid-sized companies across tech, financial services, and retail industries, but may require workarounds for enterprise-wide knowledge sharing.

 • Connects with tools like Slack, Teams, Zendesk, and Google Workspace